Talking with a ghost: semi-virtual coupled levitated oscillators: Materials and Methods

-where $c_\mathrm{r}$ represents measurement noise when we record the motion $q_\mathrm{r}$ of the real particle.
+where $c_\mathrm{r}$ represents measurement noise when we record the motion $q_\mathrm{r}$ of the real~particle.

-The ghost particle's 1D dynamics are simulated on an analogue computer (Anabrid \textit{The Analog Thing}), which is a collection of analogue integrators, summers, multipliers and potentiometers that can be used to continuously solve differential equations.
-The analogue computer solves the Langevin equation of motion of a damped-driven harmonic oscillator in real-time to simulate the ghost particle:
+The ghost particle's 1D dynamics are simulated on an analogue computer ({Anabrid, \textit{The Analogue Thing}, anabrid GmbH, Berlin, Germany}), which is a collection of analogue integrators, summers, multipliers, and potentiometers that can be used to continuously solve differential equations.
+The~analogue computer solves the Langevin equation of motion of a damped-driven harmonic oscillator in real time to simulate the ghost particle: